-As an American study abroad student, you never think you’ll eventually drive in the UK.
+As a study abroad student, you never think you’ll be driving in England as an American.
 It’s not even remotely on your list of things to worry or care about, and you happily spend your semester darting in and out of traffic because you forgot to look the right way.
 Even after I had lived in the UK for awhile, I was adamant that you would never catch me driving here.

 …of course, as life would have it, my boyfriend eventually found a great flat in a perfect location that required me to drive to the train station and suddenly my worst fear had come true.

 I’m not a nervous driver in America, and I grew up in Florida where you can get your license when you’re basically just out of the womb, so I’d been driving for years.
 I knew how to operate a car and that green meant go and not to turn the radio up too loud so you don’t get distracted and die in a fiery wreck (thanks, mom).